 - NCCR „Neural Plasticity and Repair“

-The TNU celebrated its Opening Symposium on 18-20 September 2013.
+The TNU celebrated its Opening Symposium on 18-20 September 2013 with presentations from internationally leading scientists.
 For details of the event, click here.